Guide to severe chronic pain

-Severe chronic pain is defined as pain that lasts for three months or longer and prevents you from performing daily activities without pain or discomfort.
+Severe chronic pain is defined as pain that lasts for three months, although some medical professionals place the threshold at six months.
+This debilitating condition prevents you from performing daily activities without pain or discomfort.
 Chronic pain can occur sporadically or can remain constant.
-Either way, if the continued episodes of pain or the continual pain lasts longer than several months, it may be considered chronic.
+Either way, if the continual pain lasts longer than several months, it may be considered chronic.

-If you or a loved one is suffering from severe chronic pain, specifically in the neck or back, you understand the physical and mental struggle it can have on a person’s life.
-Understanding what has caused the severe chronic pain can help you and your physician create a treatment plan to reduce your symptoms and get you back to your active lifestyle.
+If you or a loved one are suffering from severe chronic pain, specifically in the neck or back, you understand the physical and mental struggle it can have on a person’s life.
+Learning what has caused the severe chronic pain through the following article can help you and your doctor create a treatment regimen to reduce your symptoms and get you back to an active lifestyle.

 Classifications of severe chronic pain

 Severe chronic pain in the neck or back is often classified as neuropathic pain.
 Neuropathic pain is related to a malfunction or compression of the nervous system, including the brain, the spinal cord and spinal nerve roots.
 A pinched nerve in the spine produces neuropathic pain, which can extend from the spine into the associated extremities.

 Nerve compression in the spinal cord can be caused by a number of degenerative spine conditions, such as:

 These conditions cause certain components of the spine to break down and shift out of the natural alignment of the spine, increasing the risk of nerve compression in the spinal canal.
 If a nerve root is severely compressed and treatment is not used to reduce the pressure, severe chronic pain can develop.

 Treatment for severe chronic pain